NinjaDevsIO/ninjadevs.io/ninjadevs.io/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.6.2 =
+ * Security Fix: Fixed issue where a locked out but not yet blacklisted IP/user could receive different HTTP headers when testing a valid username/password combination.
+Thanks Leon Atkinson of 18INT for contacting us about this issue.
+ * Security Fix: Updated log output to prevent specific kinds of logged requests from displaying without sanitization.
+Thanks to Slavco Mihajloski for contacting us about this issue.
+ * Bug Fix: The Security > Security Check link now works as expected in multisite.
+ * Bug Fix: Fixed bug that could prevent the "Filter Long URL Strings" feature from working properly.
+ * Bug Fix: Removed restrictions in the "Filter Long URL Strings" feature that were unrelated to request length.
+ * Bug Fix: Corrected a settings description typo in Global Settings.
+ * Bug Fix: Fixed bug that could result in issues authenticating over XML-RPC when the WordPress Tweaks > Multiple Authentication Attempts per XML-RPC Request setting is set to "Block".
+ * Misc: Added placeholder for the Version Management module of iThemes Security Pro.
+ * Misc: Updated build number to trigger some updates.

 = 5.6.1 =
  * Bug Fix: Fixed a potential logging issue that could prevent some lockout notices from being properly logged on non-English sites.